-SOSL would like to announce that Kim Bozart will serve as the new chair of the SOSL Board of Directors.
-Kim has served on the board for over 2 years, is a supervisor for the Psychiatric Emergency Response Team PERT – and is passionate about working towards mental wellness, survivor support, and suicide prevention in San Diego.
+Kim Bozart serves as the chair of the SOSL Board of Directors.
+Kim has served on the board for over 4 years, is the Field Operations Supervisor for the Psychiatric Emergency Response Team PERT- and is passionate about working towards mental wellness, survivor support, and suicide prevention in San Diego.
 We hope you enjoy Kim’s story!

 “The first few weeks after she passed away when I would run by their house my shoe would come untied.
 I would acknowledge it as a sign that she’s listening,”